 Just a text.
 One missed call from my mom.
 I knew my grandfather was dying, but in that moment it was the last thing I was expecting to see, and especially on my phone screen, of all places.

 January 2019.
 I visited my grandfather to get his blessing before I went back to school: Pomona College in Claremont, CA. He blessed me; I told…

-Mexican-American; East End Houstonian.
+U.S.-Latino; East End Houstonian.
 I am fascinated by myth, symbol, nature, and truth.
 Always an oxford comma.